-There can be no assurance that management of the Corporation will be able to fully realize the expected benefits of the Acquisitions or the Paycore Arrangement.
-There is a risk that some or all of the expected benefits will fail to materialize, or may not occur within the time periods anticipated by management of the Corporation.
+There can be no assurance that management of the Corporation will be able to fully realize the expected benefits of the Acquisitions.
+There is a risk that some or all of the expected benefits will fail to materialize or may not occur within the time periods anticipated by management of the Corporation.
 The realization of such benefits may be affected by a number of factors, many of which are beyond the control of the Corporation.